mansoure/mansoure.github.io/index.md

 - A Federated Learning Platform for linked data and Knowledge Graphs
 - Data Science Versioning Control with Explanation and Data Bias Detection Methods

-## I do not have openings for Master students.
 ## I am looking for PhD students with the following qualifications:
 - excellent skills in programming,
 - M.Sc. in computer science or a related field,
 - experience in databases, RDF, graph data management, distributed systems, or machine learning, and
 - excellent written and oral communication skills (English).
+**Note: I do not have openings for Master students.

 ## Other Recent Research Projects